A Canstock Photo

 I’ve only had two bear encounters with a potential to go bad.
 The worst (best?) was in the Sierra Nevadas—in a wilderness area—at approximately the 5,000-foot level. [click to continue…]

-We lucky Americans have free and open access to vast areas of gold-bearing lands that are open for mineral exploration and can be claimed—mostly in the Western United States and Alaska.
-However, it is not necessary to file a claim in order to prospect for locatable minerals—including gold on open land.
+We lucky Americans have free and open access to vast areas of gold-bearing lands, lands open to mineral exploration, lands that can be filed on and claimed—mostly in the Western United States and Alaska.
+Fortunately, it is not necessary to file a claim in order to prospect for locatable minerals—including gold on open land.
 With that in mind I have put together a virtual field trip designed to explore a proven, easily learned and inexpensive method of prospecting for gold, called sniping. [click to continue…]

 Digging for gold beneath the desert’s sun,